Azathothas/Stars/README.md

 ## Others

+- [KathanP19/HowToHunt](https://github.com/KathanP19/HowToHunt) – Collection of methodology and test case for various web vulnerabilities.
+- [misterch0c/what_is_this_c2](https://github.com/misterch0c/what_is_this_c2) – For all these times you're asking yourself "what is this panel again?"
+- [chainguard-dev/actions](https://github.com/chainguard-dev/actions) – A collection of reusable Github Actions workflows.
 - [R-s0n/ars0n-framework-scans](https://github.com/R-s0n/ars0n-framework-scans) – A repository to store data from completed scans in The Ars0n Framework
 - [awesomedata/awesome-public-datasets](https://github.com/awesomedata/awesome-public-datasets) – A topic-centric list of HQ open datasets.
 - [bishalcpgn/terminal-shortcuts](https://github.com/bishalcpgn/terminal-shortcuts)